Scope model

 Project-scoped grants can limit a user to specific projects.
 Workspace-scoped grants apply across the workspace.

-Section titled “Related Pivots”- From a service, pivot to traces, logs, or the service map.
+Section titled “Pivots that keep scope”- From a service, pivot to traces, logs, or the service map.

 - From a trace, pivot to logs with the same